 Skip to main content

-Authentication and Authorization Developer Guide
+Authentication and authorization

 Overview

-1. DID-based Authentication: Identity verification via AT Protocol DIDs
+1. DID-based authentication: Identity verification via AT Protocol DIDs

-2. JWT Session Management: Stateless access tokens with Redis-backed sessions
+2. JWT session management: Stateless access tokens with Redis-backed sessions

-3. RBAC Authorization: Role-based access control via Casbin
+3. RBAC authorization: Role-based access control via Casbin

 4. OAuth 2.0 + PKCE: Secure third-party application authorization

-5. Multi-factor Authentication: TOTP and backup codes
+5. Multi-factor authentication: TOTP and backup codes

 6. WebAuthn/Passkeys: Passwordless authentication

-7. Zero Trust Architecture: NIST SP 800-207 compliant security model
+7. Zero-trust architecture: NIST SP 800-207 compliant security model

 Architecture

-Directory Structure
+Directory structure

 src/auth/